unruledboy/SharpDups/README.md

 # SharpDups
 Fast duplicate file search via parallel processing with C#.

 The tool will find duplicate files using Map/Reduce method.
-It accepts a list of files and then performance the duplicate checking.
+It accepts a list of files and then perform the duplicate checking.
 It could be extended easily to support file search filter etc.

 Logic: